 Go on, guess which fifteen words out of over two thousand people have been focusing on.

 There is something about just mentioning Ayn Rand’s name that causes people to freak the hell out.
-It is a cue for people to start on about how she is absolutely terrible, utterly childish, nothing good there at all – and these people will go on about this for length, IRL, and online, and reassuring each other over and over again that, of course, they are too intelligent to take her seriously.
+It is a cue for people to start on about how she is absolutely terrible, utterly childish, nothing good there at all – and these people will go on about this for length, in real life, and online, and reassuring each other over and over again that, of course, they are too intelligent to take her seriously.

-Notice that this condemnation is always absolute.
+This condemnation is always absolute.
 It’s never “Well, she had a few good ideas, but…” Or “I can see where she was coming from, but…”.
 It is always absolute, utter condemnation.

 Pause and reflect how utterly weird this is.
 I do not know of any other thinker who inspires this kind of a reaction.
 Just about every other thinker gets at least a modicum of consideration, no matter what.
 For example, here we have the BBC giving a thoughtful treatment of Karl Marx, never mind the horrors his ideas inspired.
-You will routinely have people talking thoughtfully about the “contributions” Mohammed made, never mind the fact that the guy was a rapist war criminal.
+You routinely have people talking about the “contributions” Mohammed made, never mind the fact that the guy was a rapist war criminal.
 For that matter, even out and out fascist and fascist-inspired thinkers get a more respectful treatment in some quarters than does Rand.

 Yet it is Ayn Rand who is universally reviled.

 It’s not even the usual intellectual lightweights you can find online that have this tick.
 The Hitch fell into exactly this trap, even though he had no problems defending and praising Trotsky, the hero of Kronstadt, who was very much the architect of the Red Terror that would one day claim him.